tpoisot/ms_proba_networks/ms/maintext.md

 between scientists collecting data and scientists developing methodology to analyse them.

-Another way to obtain approximation of the probability of interactions is too use spatially replicated sampling.
-Some studies [@tylianakis;@carstensen;@olito] surveyed the existence of interactions at different locations, and a simple approach of dividing the number of observations of an interaction by the number of co-occurence of the species involved will provide a (somewhat crude) estimate of the probability of this interaction.
+Another way to obtain approximation of the probability of interactions is to use spatially replicated sampling.
+Some studies [@tylianakis;@carstensen;@olito;@trojelsgaard] surveyed the existence of interactions at different locations, and a simple approach of dividing the number of observations of an interaction by the number of co-occurence of the species involved will provide a (somewhat crude) estimate of the probability of this interaction.
 This approach requires extensive sampling, especially since interactions are harder to observe than species [@ele;@luisjo], yet it enables the re-analysis of existing datasets in a probabilistic context.

 Understanding the structure of ecological networks, and whether it relates to ecosystem properties, is emerging as a key challenge for community ecology.
-A proper estimation of this structure requires tools that adress all forms of complexity, the most oft-neglected yet pervasive of which is the fact that interactions are variable.
-By developping these metrics, we allow future analyses of network structure to account for this phenomenon.
+A proper estimation of this structure requires tools that address all forms of complexity, the most oft-neglected yet pervasive of which is the fact that interactions are variable.
+By developing these metrics, we allow future analyses of network structure to account for this phenomenon.

 # References